Live Slot Etiquette – What Not To Do On A Casino Floor

 The rule of thumb is that if a casino is quiet, it's OK to play several neighboring machines at the same time.
 However, if a player is waiting, or the floor becomes more crowded, it's good manners to restrict yourself to a single machine.

-Some US casinos are now introducing multiplayer slots terminals which allow more than one player to try a slot at once.
+Some US casinos are now introducing multiplayer slot terminals that allow more than one player to play a slot at once.
 When one player wins, everyone wins.
-This makes the whole slot machine experience more inclusive overall.
+This makes the overall slot machine experience more inclusive.

 Don’t Hog Slot Machines